Knowledge-Graph-Hub/kg-cookiecutter/README.md

 You are all set!!!

-To query the graph using the interactive chart tool using:
+To query the graph using the interactive chat tool using:

 ```shell
 kg chat --data-dir data